RickOmegaStation/LiveSPICE-Schematics/README.md

 # LiveSPICE-Schematics
-Repository for all the LiveSPIC schematics I made so far
+Repository for all the LiveSPICE schematics I made so far